Book of Ella Ch 4: Color

 The Art of…

 The colorscript for The Blue Umbrella (2013) is a memorable example (from a talk at SIGGRAPH 2013) with a clear application in the Pixar short film.
-The colorscript is in part limited by the story: two umbrellas meeting in the rain, and with the camera set in large part at street level.
-The red umbrella and the blue umbrella bring an almost iridescent color to the grey architecture of the city, and a story of an umbrella of course brings rain.
+The colorscript is limited by the story: two umbrellas meeting in the rain, and with the camera set for the most part at street level.
+The red umbrella and the blue umbrella bring an almost iridescent color to the grey architecture of the city, and a story of an umbrella, of course, brings rain.
 And so the look and sound of the rain was carefully directed to set the mood of the story scene-by-scene: exposure times were varied and married to audio in an effort to create “soft and warm” droplets in pleasant frames and then “harsh and dry” rain in moments of despair.

 Director of The Blue Umbrella, Saschka Unseld shared his process for the film at SIGGRAPH in Anaheim in 2013.
 Saschka explained how story gives form to an emotion and the feeling serves to shape the film—how art direction explores an emotion of a story in pre-production and refocuses on the simplicity of that emotion throughout production.
 Color is designed over a sequence of frames to visually shape high and low points along the emotional narrative.